 Black springbok hunting South Africa

-Black springbok (common springbok, copper springbok and white springbok) are all in the same class and will be discussed as such.
+Black springbok, common springbok, copper springbok and white springbok are all in the same class and will be discussed as such.

 Black springbok are gregarious animals that like to bunch up in a herd once they feel threatened.
 The males (rams) and females (ewes) have small but distinct differences when sexing them for trophy hunting.
 Springbok only occur naturally in South Africa, Botswana and Namibia making it a rather sought after trophy.
-When you decide to hunt a black springbok you may want to consider hunting both a white- and a copper springbok as they make strikingly different trophies once mounted by the taxidermist.
+When you decide to hunt a black springbok you may want to consider hunting a white-, common- and a copper springbok as they make strikingly different trophies once mounted by the taxidermist.

 Black springbok hunting South Africa is for the hunter who wishes to hunt the National antelope of South Africa.
-The name refers to jumping antelope which can be seen when a springbok herd is running and the odd animal jumps / springs into the air.
+The name springbok refers to jumping antelope which can be seen when a springbok herd is running and the odd animal jumps / springs into the air.

-Springbok occur mainly on the open plains of South Africa and are well established in most Southern parts of the country.
-Springbok in the Northern parts of the country are adapted to the ticks prevalent in that
+Springbok occur mainly on the open plains of South Africa and are well established in most southern parts of the country.
+Springbok in the northern parts of the country are adapted to the ticks prevalent in that

-area and are immune to heart water, a richetsial disease (transferred by ticks) forming a fluid-filled sack around the heart causing heart failure.
-The net effect is that springbok from the southern parts of the country cannot be introduced to the northern parts without a 100% springbok stock loss There is much use of both the Afrikaans language and English terminology for some animals ending with “bok” or “buck”.
+There is much use of both the Afrikaans language and English terminology for some animals ending with “bok” or “buck”.
 Traditionally any animal name that ended on bok was Afrikaans and any animal name ending on buck was English.
 The difference between springbok and springbuck is the same and the hunter is more than welcome to use either or both.

-Information on black springbok hunting South Africa
+Information on hunting black springbok

 Black springbok hunting prices